-This February, we want to tell you about PAD in men and women.
-Because its the month we mark American Heart month by raising awareness for heart disease.
+We want to tell you about the signs of PAD men and women need to know.
+Because we want to raise awareness for heart disease.
 And PAD is just that.

 Remember: peripheral Arterial Disease (PAD) occurs when plaque in your arteries slows the flow of blood from your heart to the rest of your body.
 That ‘plaque’ is mostly composed of cholesterol, calcium, fibrin, and fatty substances.
 As it collects in your arteries, they narrow and harden (Atherosclerosis).
 And, as the rest of your body gets limited blood flow, they aren’t able to function optimally.
 Some people with PAD will experience symptoms right away.
 Others won’t know they have a problem in the early stages of this disease.
 And, even when PAD does cause symptoms, it can be difficult to diagnose, since these symptoms often mimic those of other conditions.
 Of course, there’s one more issue that can make it difficult to treat diagnose PAD: the disease may look different in men than in women.
 Let’s take a closer look.